Operators#

 math operator#

-The math operator block performs basic arithmetic on the values placed on either side.
-It returns a result based on the project’s print precision, which defaults to 0 decimal places but can be adjusted using the set print precision block for screen or Console.
+The math operator reporter block performs basic math operations on the values placed on either side of the operator.
+It returns a result based on the project’s print precision, which defaults to 0 decimal places but can be adjusted using the set print precision on screen or set print precision on console blocks.

 The Math operator reporter block.#